 What Is the GBL Drug?

 GBL (gamma-butyrolactone) is a “prodrug” of GHB that has a variety of commercial and industrial uses.
-For example, because of its ability to act as a solvent, it is commonly found in paint strippers, and nail polish and stain removers.
-Because of its chemical similarity, GBL, although a biologically inactive compound, can be metabolized in the body to produce a drug.
+For example, it is commonly found in pain strippers, nail polish remover and stain remover as a solvent.
+Because of its chemical similarity, GBL, although a biologically inactive compound, metabolizes in the body to produce a drug.
 Furthermore, its effects are indistinguishable.

-Unfortunately, however, GBL is also 2-3 times as potent as GHB, and its effects are felt much more rapidly.
+Unfortunately, however, GBL is also 2-3 times as potent as GHB, and its effects take place much more rapidly.
 This places users at an even higher risk of overdose than GHB, although the effects of either drug can be very severe and include life-threatening CNS depression, respiratory arrest, coma, and death.

 In fact, an unintentional overdose of both substances is very easy.
 Even half of a millimeter of GBL or half of a dram of GHB in excess of a moderate dose can induce a deep sleep, where the person could potentially aspirate on their own vomit.